Go to page content

 No question is too general or specific that your dentist won’t be able to answer, so fire away.

-After the pleasantries, you can start with this query to express interest in your oral health.
-This sets up any follow-up questions you might have and allows your doctor to provide a thorough assessment of your teeth.
+After the usual chit-chat, a good place to start is your overall oral health.
+This sets up any follow-up questions you might have and allows your dentist to provide a thorough assessment of your teeth.
 Now would also be the time to bring up concerns you’ve been experiencing.

-While asking this question may sound broad, it can also dictate the direction of your consultation.
+While this question may seem broad, it can also dictate the direction of your consultation.
 Your dentist might ask you a few follow-up questions, like if you’re experiencing tooth pain or unusual oral symptoms.
 In any case, it’s worth throwing it out there.

 During a dental cleaning, you might occasionally feel a jolting sensation, which may stem from dentin sensitivity.
-Mention this to your treating doctor immediately so they can act accordingly.
+Mention this to your treating dentist immediately so they can try to lessen your discomfort.
 Also, ask if you can take extra steps to avoid the issue and strengthen your teeth.

-A follow-up question to the previous one could be this next entry.
-Your dentist will tell you which types of food contribute the most to your issue, whether plaque buildup or tooth decay.
-Inquire also about what you should eat more of to keep the doctor away.
-Spoiler alert: yes, apples are really part of the list.
+During your dental checkup, your dentist will tell you which types of food contribute the most to any issue you may have, whether it’s plaque buildup or tooth decay.
+Find out what you should eat more of to keep the dentist away.
+Spoiler alert – yes, apples are part of the list.

-Ask your dentist for specific tips on how to improve your overall oral health.
+Ask your dentist for specific tips to improve your overall oral health.
 What lifestyle habits should you start, pause, or end?
-At this age, what concerns are you at risk of?
+Given your current age, what concerns are you at risk from?
 A dental professional is the only person you should trust for possible treatment or medication to target your condition.

 Caucasian woman in stripes brushing her teeth in front of a bathroom mirror.